NetherlandsForensicInstitute/puma/CONTRIBUTING.md

 ##### Contextual states

-A ContextualState is a unique kind of state that can be best illustrated through the example of a chat application.
-Imagine you're in a chat application where you have a chat screen for sending messages to different contacts.
-This chat screen is essentially a ContextualState.
-In this scenario, the chat screen layout remains the same regardless of the contact you are messaging.
-The only difference lies in the context of the conversation, typically indicated by the name of the recipient in one-on-one chats.
-To effectively use a ContextualState, you need to implement a method called validate_context.
-This method checks whether you are in the correct conversation screen, ensuring that the context, such as the recipient's name, matches your intended conversation.
+A ContextualState is a special kind of state that takes context into account when validating the UI.
+Imagine you're in a chat application where you have a chat screen for sending messages a contact.
+If you want to check whether you're in a chat screen, you can do so, but if you want to check whether you're in a chat screen with a specific person, you need the context.
+To achieve this, ContextualState expands the State class with an additional verification method named validate_context which has the additional input validation code needs to validate whether the current screen is indeed the exact screen we're looking for.
+Aside from validate_context, ContextualStates still have a validate method, which should check whether the current screen matches the state, without any context.
+In the example of the chat state in a chat app, validate should return True if we're in ANY chat screen, while validate_context should return True if we're in the chat screen with the wanted person.

 ```python
 class ExampleAppChatState(SimpleState, ContextualState):